What’s New in Hobart & Tasmania: Food, Culture & New Openings in 2025

 Foodie?
 Wine lover?
 Nature enthusiast?
 Or maybe all three?
 Then this news is for you.
 Big things are blooming at the Royal Tasmanian Botanical Gardens in 2025, with a series of upgrades set to make this lush sanctuary even more irresistible.

 The highlight?
-The arrival of Bird in Hand, the renowned South Australian winery, bringing a dynamic new culinary experience to the gardens.
+The arrival of Bird in Hand, the renowned South Australian winery, brings a dynamic new culinary experience to the gardens.
 Launching later in the year (exact date TBC, so stay tuned!), Bird in Hand will transform the gardens’ hospitality offerings.
 Think exclusive food and wine experiences, a stylish tasting room, and a fine dining restaurant inspired by the rare and unique flora found across the 200-year-old, 14-hectare grounds.

 The launch also coincides with the limited-edition release of Bird in Hand’s Tasmania Series and Tasmanian Reserve Series, which include a lighter-style Nouveau Pinot Noir, a crisp, dry Riesling, and a rich, full-bodied Pinot Noir capturing the island state’s distinct terroir and marking the winery’s first foray into the region.